lucified/github-deploy-notify/README.md

-# Send notification to GitHub deployment API on deployment
+# Send notification to GitHub deployment API

 Simple utility for sending a notification to GitHub deployment API of a deployment.